Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 531,641 people, 206,342 houses or apartments, and a median cost of homes of $153,269, Tucson real estate and house prices are near the national average for all cities and towns.
+With a population of 530,706, 206,342 total housing units (homes and apartments), and a median house value of $157,251, Tucson real estate and house prices are near the national average for all cities and towns.

 Single-family detached homes are the single most common housing type in Tucson, accounting for 51.96% of the city's housing units.
 Other types of housing that are prevalent in Tucson include large apartment complexes or high rise apartments ( 25.92%), row houses and other attached homes ( 7.98%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 7.69%).